-Carey is a diverse and inclusive community with a strong commitment to social justice.
 Carey students are curious, aspirational and engaged global citizens.
-We build on their individual qualities to develop young people who flourish and can lead and serve with courage, compassion and intelligence.
+We build on their individual qualities to develop young women and men who flourish and can lead and serve with courage, compassion and intelligence.
+We warmly invite you to join one of our regular tours or Open Mornings to learn more about what makes a Carey education different.

 Carey provides a curriculum to challenge and stimulate each student, offering IB and VCE in Senior School; more than 50 elective subjects in Middle School; and a collaborative, inquiry-based approach at Junior School.
 Carey’s philosophy of student-centred learning requires students to be active, responsible participants in their own learning, with the teacher working as a mentor, facilitator and guide.